A High-Quality Robust Diffusion Framework for Corrupted Dataset: Experiment

-We assessed the performance of RDGAN technique on three distinct clean datasets: CELEBA-HQ ($256 \times 256$) \citep{karras2017progressive}, CIFAR-10 ($32 \times 32$) \citep{cifar10}, and STL-10 ($64 \times 64$) \citep{stl10} for image synthesis tasks.
-To gauge the effectiveness of our approach, we utilized two widely recognized metrics, namely FID \citep{heusel2017gans} and Recall \citep{kynkaanniemi2019improved}.
-For a fair comparison, the architecture and hyperparameters used to train RDGAN and DDGAN are identical.
-In \cref{tab:FID_clean_cifar} and \cref{tab:quality_cifar10}, we can observe that RDGAN achieves significantly lower FID scores of $\mathbf{3.53}$ and $\mathbf{5.60}$ for CIFAR10 and CELEBA-HQ, in contrast to the baseline method DDGAN, which records FID scores of $3.75$ and $7.64$ for CIFAR10 and CELEBA-HQ, respectively.
-Note that, RDGAN's FID is $0.3$ point higher than DDPM, however DDPM needs 1000 steps for sampling while RDGAN only needs 4 steps.
-Moreover, RDGAN maintains stable Recall score of $0.56$, which closely approximates DDGAN's Recall score of $0.57$ for CIFAR10 and even slightly outperforms DDGAN for CELEBA-HQ with a Recall of $0.38$ compared to DDGAN's $0.36$.
-For STL-10 dataset, \cref{tab:stl10} illustrates a substantial improvement in FID for RDGAN compared to DDGAN.
-Specifically, RDGAN achieves remarkable FID of $\mathbf{13.07}$, approximately 8 points lower than DDGAN's FID of $21.79$.
-Additionally, RDGAN secures a higher Recall of $0.47$, surpassing DDGAN's Recall of $0.40$.
-In summary, our proposed RDGAN method outperforms the baseline DDGAN in \textbf{high-fidelity image generation} and maintain \textbf{good mode coverage}.
-In \cref{fig:stl10_convergence}, we demonstrate that RDGAN \textbf{converges much faster} than DDGAN.
-By epoch $400$, RDGAN achieves an FID of less than $20$, while DDGAN's FID remains above $100$.
-According to \cite{lou2023reflected}, in training process, stochastic diffusion process can go out of the support boundary, make itself diverge, and thus can generate highly unnatural samples, we hypothesize that the RDGAN's ability to remove outliers at each step (caused by the high variance of large diffusion steps in DDGAN) leads to better performance.
-For visual representation of our results, please refer to \cref{fig:qual_synthesis}.
+We assess the performance of RDUOT technique on three distinct clean datasets: CELEBA-HQ ($256 \times 256$) \cite{karras2017progressive}, CIFAR-10 ($32 \times 32$) \cite{cifar10}, and STL-10 ($64 \times 64$) \cite{stl10} for image synthesis tasks.
+To assess the effectiveness of RDUOT, we utilize two widely recognized metrics, namely FID \cite{heusel2017gans} and Recall \cite{kynkaanniemi2019improved}.
+In \cref{tab:FID_clean_cifar} and \cref{tab:quality_cifar10}, we can observe that RDUOT achieves significantly lower FID of $\mathbf{2.95}$ and $\mathbf{5.60}$ for CIFAR10 and CELEBA-HQ, in contrast to the baseline DDGAN, which records FID of $3.75$ and $7.64$ for CIFAR10 and CELEBA-HQ, respectively.
+Moreover, RDUOT achieves a better Recall of $0.58$ compared to DDGAN's Recall of $0.57$ for CIFAR10 and slightly outperforms DDGAN for CELEBA-HQ with a Recall of $0.38$ compared to DDGAN's $0.36$.

+For STL-10 dataset, \cref{tab:stl10} illustrates a substantial improvement in FID for RDUOT compared to DDGAN.
+Specifically, RDUOT achieves a remarkable FID of $\mathbf{11.50}$, roughly 10 points lower than DDGAN's FID of $21.79$.
+Additionally, RDUOT achieves a higher Recall of $0.49$, surpassing DDGAN's Recall of $0.40$.
+Furthermore, RDUOT also outperforms all state-of-the-art methods in terms of FID and Recall.

+In summary, our proposed RDUOT method outperforms the baseline DDGAN in \textbf{high-fidelity image generation} and maintains \textbf{good mode coverage}.
+In \cref{fig:stl10_convergence}, we demonstrate that RDUOT \textbf{converges much faster} than DDGAN.
+By epoch $400$, RDUOT achieves an FID of less than $20$, while DDGAN's FID remains above $100$.
+According to \cite{lou2023reflected}, in training process, stochastic diffusion process can go out of the support boundary, make itself diverge, and thus can generate highly unnatural samples.
+We hypothesize that the RDUOT's ability to remove outliers at each step (caused by the high variance of large diffusion steps in DDGAN) leads to better performance.
+For a visual representation of our results, please refer to \cref{fig:qual_synthesis}.